nezza/scada-stuff/README.md

 ### Output description

 The output directory will contain all extracted files in a flat format.
 The binary firmware itself is saved to `<output_directory>/fw.bin`.

-It can directly be loaded into Hopper/IDA Pro/Radare2 with the following settings:
+Note that, depending on the device, different CPU architectures are used.
+Mgate devices seem to use ARM-based CPUs which can be directly loaded into Hopper/IDA Pro/Radare2 with the following settings:

 ```
 Base address: 0x0